emb-riscv/specs-markdown/introduction.md

 # Chapter 1: Introduction

 This is a draft of the RISC-V microcontroller architecture description document.
 Feedback welcome.
-For the moment it is more like a wish list than a real specs.

 ## Mission Statement